factorhouse/cronut/README.md

-# Cronut: Scheduled Execution via Quartz and Integrant
+# Cronut: A Clojure Companion to Quartz

 Cronut provides a data-first Clojure wrapper for the [Quartz Job Scheduler](http://www.quartz-scheduler.org/)